mjhea0/thinkful-mentor/list_comprehensions/readme.md

 print create_list(alpha_list)
 ```

 Run the code.
 You should see the same output.
-Now read it outloud, left to right: "return the letter for each letter in `alpha_list` if it's greater than or equal to 'B'".
+Now read it outloud, right to left, starting with the original list, then applying the `if` statement: "Return ach letter in `alpha_list` if it's greater than or equal to 'B'".

 Simple.
 Concise.
 Efficient.

 ## Part 2: Chained vs. Nested Lists

-Now that we have a a basic understanding of list comprehensions, let's take it a step further and look at how to chain or combine list comprehensions, which are akin to nested lists - both of which are used for iterating on more than one loop (a loop of loops).
+Now that we have a a basic understanding of list comprehensions, let's take it a step further and look at how to chain or combine list comprehensions, which are akin to nested lists - both of which are used for iterating on more than one loop.

 ```python
 # chained and nested loops - ex2